-This photo was taken by Phil Evans in 2009 and is
+Photo was taken by Phil Evans in 2009 and is

 there and cant see any evidence.

-The Nissan Hut - Image Phil
+The Nissen Hut - Image Phil

 Stores Tunnel - Here is the remains of the Tunnel Norman Field had constructed for storing explosives as he was leaving.
 From talking to